 Take a look at the number of posts within that search.
 Are there an abundance of posts and will it be difficult to capture audience attention?
 You want to find a hashtag that’s active, but not overly active.

 Now look at the related hashtags that Instagram offers when you run your search.
 Look at the number of posts found in each one and determine which hashtags will be most effective in getting your message out.”

 Rebekah used the strategy of adding the hashtags in a comment instead of the description, I do this also but also add a few at the end of the original post.

 A photo posted by Rebekah Radice (@rebekahradice) on

 I love the way that hashtags are little tags on Tumblr – people really rock the hashtags here so keep it relevant and enjoy!
 On my theme, the tags show twice.
 You can see this post here.

 Here's a tweet that someone shared reading on the beach with my book.

 This tweet has hashtags but they also @mentioned me so I would see it.
 At least my book when to Mexico!

-I hope you’re inspired to add more hashtags into your social media marketing strategy!
-Let me know what you’ve tried with hashtags and how you’ve found success.
-As always, if you have any questions or comments, let’s hear them in the comments below.
+I hope you're inspired to add more hashtags to your social media marketing strategy!
+Let me know what you've tried with hashtags and how you've found success.
+As always, if you have any questions or comments, let's hear them in the comments below.